rook/rook/PendingReleaseNotes.md

 While the flex driver is still supported, it is anticipated to be deprecated soon.
 - The `Mon.PreferredCount` setting has been removed.
 - imagePullSecrets option added to helm-chart

+### EdgeFS

+- With Rook EdgeFS operator CRDs graduated to v1, please follow [upgrade procedure](Documentation/edgefs-upgrade.md) on how to get CRDs and running setups converted.
+- EdgeFS versions greater than v1.2.62 require full cluster restart.

 ## Known Issues